- Sport & Abenteuer Reisen

 Day 2 Sightseeing in Delhi, overnight bus to Manali

 A visit to Delhi is on the program.
-In addition to an exploration tour of Old Delhi, a visit to the non-profit organization Chetna’s is also on the program.
-Chetna cares for the street children of Delhi.
+In addition to an exploration tour of Old Delhi, we will also visit New Delhi.

 In the evening, take the night bus to Manali.
 The trip will take 14 hours.
-Overnight on the bus (B / L / -)
+Overnight on the bus (B / -/ -)

 Day 3 Acclimatization in Manali 2050 m